JPGibert/Wieczynski_etal_2023_FE/README.md

 README

 Repository for: Wieczynski, D.J., H. V. Moeller, & J.P.
 Gibert.
 2023.
 Mixotrophic microbes create carbon tipping points under warming.
-(In press, Functional Ecology)
+Functional Ecology

 To access all files, download Wieczynski_etal_2023_FE_Master.tar.gz to your home directory and double click to open.
 The zip file will open automatically and all files will be available for use.